mdashif313/InerCityRouteFinder/README.md

 - Google Map API has been used for route visualization.

 ## Features
-- User Can Search bus service according to Source and Destination
+- User Can Search bus service according to Source and Destination.
-- The apps also show the best routes using Google Map
+- The app also shows the best routes using Google Map.